The association will have the name:

 The Constitution will come into effect upon its adoption by the founding General Assembly

-The Administrative Council may amend the Constitution if this is a purely administrative modification.
+The Executive Committee may amend the Constitution if this is a purely administrative modification.

 11.1.The seat of the Association will be Düsseldorf.